leobudima/elogii-blog/content/hvac-dispatching-best-practices.md

 That’s why this type of system is sometimes called [**field service software**](https://elogii.com/blog/how-do-you-successfully-manage-your-field-service-using-software/).

-You can simply input skill sets for each employee into the program.
+You can simply input skillsets for each employee into the program.

 That way, you can save them so that all future orders requiring those capabilities will be assigned exclusively to qualified technicians.